 - Prevalence in the US: 3:100,000

 Epidemiological data refers to the US, unless otherwise specified.

-Central diabetes insipidus (CDI) (most common form): caused by insufficient or absent hypothalamic synthesis or secretion of antidiuretic hormone (ADH) from the posterior pituitary
+- Most common form: caused by insufficient or absent hypothalamic synthesis or posterior pituitary secretion of ADH

 Primary (∼ ⅓ of cases)

 - The hereditary form is rare.